-The Fire Administration, which has no regulatory authority, sends an experienced fire investigator into a community after a major incident only after having conferred with the local fire authorities to insure that the assistance and presence of the USFA would be supportive and would in no way interfere with any review of the incident they are themselves conducting.
+The Fire Administration, which has no regulatory authority, sends an experienced fire investigator into a community after a major incident only after having conferred with the local fire authorities to insure that USFA's assistance and presence would be supportive and would in no way interfere with any review of the incident they are themselves conducting.
 The intent is not to arrive during the event or even immediately after, but rather after the dust settles, so that a complete and objective review of all the important aspects of the incident can be made.
-Local authorities review the USFA's report while it is in draft.
+Local authorities review USFA's report while it is in draft form.
 The USFA investigator or team is available to local authorities should they wish to request technical assistance for their own investigation.

-For additional copies of this report write to the U.S. Fire Administration, 16825 South Seton Avenue, Emmitsburg, Maryland 21727.
-The report is available on the Administration's Web site at http://www.usfa.dhs.gov/
+For additional copies of this report write to the United States Fire Administration, 16825 South Seton Avenue, Emmitsburg, Maryland 21727.

-The Hazards Associate with Agricultural Silo Fires
+The Hazards Associated with Agricultural Silo Fires